 Similar to non-ChexSystems banks, second chance bank accounts usually have either a low balance requirement or none at all.
 However, with a second chance checking account, you’ll most likely have to pay a monthly maintenance fee.

 The best second chance checking accounts still have some of the same features and benefits as ChexSystems banks and credit unions, such as overdraft protection, online banking, and bill pay.
 With both accounts, you should also be able to upgrade to a standard checking account once you have a positive banking history.

 Other Alternatives to Banking Without ChexSystems

 If you still can’t qualify for one of these accounts or prefer to explore other options, you do have some choices.
 Here are the top alternatives to banking without ChexSystems, along with the pros and cons of each choice.

 Second Chance Checking – As we mentioned above, sometimes a bank or credit union will offer second chance checking accounts to consumers who have a bad banking history.
-These accounts are sometimes called “fresh start checking” or “opportunity checking”.
-There are even some big banks like Wells Fargo and Bank of America who offer second chance banking.
+These accounts are sometimes called “fresh start checking” or “opportunity checking.”
+There are even some big banks like Wells Fargo and Bank of America that offer second chance banking.

 Prepaid Debit Cards – A prepaid debit card acts very similarly to a regular debit card.
 The difference is you usually do have to pay a monthly fee of a few dollars.
-Each prepaid debit card has different ways to upload money but usually, you can do it at a major retail store like Walmart or online.
-There may be additional fees when you load money.
+Each prepaid debit card has different ways to upload money, but usually, you can do it at a major retail store like Walmart or online.
+However, there may be additional fees when you load money.